kinecosystem/kin-website-docs/docs/terms-and-concepts.md

 ### Account

-An account on the Kin blockchain consisting of a public/private key pair, sometimes referred to as simply a wallet. {What about local (client) account?}
+An account on the Kin blockchain consisting of a public/private key pair, sometimes referred to as simply a wallet.

 ### Key Pair